SS-SSUMO21/Lottery-Game/README.md

 # Lottery-Game
-You can run this game by first diwnloading the files then using any IDE that is compatible with python.
+You can run this game by first downloading the files then using any IDE that is compatible with python.